indenkun/infun/README.md

 `var_()` computes an interval estimate of the population variance of `x` and a hypothesis test using the given population variance.

+The sample variance of the estimate is the unbiased variance computed with `stats::var()`.
+It also calculates the population variance assuming the given value is the population.

 ``` r
 var_(iris$Sepal.Length)
 #>